SandipMakwanaReliution/Notes/TimeSheets.md

 🔧 Project: Milano

-🔍 R&D: Internal -
+🔍 R&D: Internal
+   2:00
-   - Set up Milano project in the system.
+   - Set up the Milano project in the system (instead of Dazzle, which was not set up properly).
    - Performed operations using different quantities from an Excel file to verify that imported quantities and existing PO line product quantities show differences correctly.
-Checked whether duplicate products in the file merge quantities as expected.
+   - Checked whether duplicate products in the file merge quantities as expected.
    - Tested lot creation using the same Excel file to see if duplicate products create separate lots or merge.
+   1:00
+   - Investigated an issue where minimum quantity was not set when creating a new PO via the “Reordering Order Once” button.
    - Converted a non-sortable field to a sortable field to manage record order properly in the reordering app tree view header for better usability.
+   2:30
    - Attempted to delete a section in Purchase Orders when existing PO products line were deleted.
    - Stopped deletion of existing PO lines when creating a new PO; after the fix, section deletion was no longer required.
-   - Investigated an issue where minimum quantity was not set when creating a new PO via the “Reordering Order Once” button.

 --------------------------------------------------------------------------